Linayahouni/Linayahouni/README.md

 #### `01 /` Researcher Profile

-I'm Lina YAHOUNI, a Biochemistry student with a curiosity for science, technology, and creative problem-solving.
-This is my little digital lab — a place where I experiment, learn, build, and turn ideas into something tangible.
+I'm Lina YAHOUNI, a Front-end developer & Biochemistry student with a curiosity for science, technology and creative problem-solving.
+This is my little digital lab, a place where I experiment, learn, build and turn ideas into something tangible.

 <br>